28th April 2023

 Drug addicts do not commit a crime in some involuntary state, they may have strong urges to satisfy their addiction, but the offence is only the method to access the drugs.
 They are entirely cognisant that their actions are criminal.
 Often the crimes require planning, and that is not the actions of an addict in some involuntary state.

-As we separate the health and the drug crimes, the courts must separate the addiction from the offence.
+As we separate the health and the crime issues, the courts must separate the addiction from the offence.

 If a person commits a crime to service an addiction, the addiction should be irrelevant to any penalty.
 Deriving some benefit to penalty before the Courts because of an addiction to an illegal substance, is in our view, objectionable.